marviq/generator-iqlib-apicore/README.md

 If you'd like to get to know Yeoman better and meet some of his friends, [Grunt](http://gruntjs.com) and [Bower](http://bower.io), check out the complete [Getting Started Guide](https://github.com/yeoman/yeoman/wiki/Getting-Started).

+## ChangeLog

+Refer to the [releases on GitHub](https://github.com/marviq/madlib-iqlib-apicore/releases) for a detailed log of changes.

 ## License

 [BSD-3-Clause](LICENSE)